There are lots of reasons why Drupal was forked to create Backdrop. Of those, these are the most notable.

 1) Technical Difference

 Drupal 8 is a very different piece of software from Drupal 7.
-Though many of the features in Drupal 8 are nearly identical to those in Drupal 7, the code underneath bears very little resemblance to the Drupal of yesteryear.
+Though many of the features in Drupal 8 are nearly identical to those in Drupal 7, the code underneath bears very little resemblance to the Drupal of the past.
 We see value in maintaining the code that has a proven track record of success.
 Is it perfect the way it was?
 Of course not!
-That's why we forked: to be able to update and improve as necessary.
+That's why we forked!
+Backdrop CMS will continue it's track record of adding new features, and will also proceed with modernizations and other improvements as deemed necessary by the community.

-The issues that are most important to the Backdrop community may not be as important to the Drupal community, and vice versa.
-When the principles diverge, so will the code.
+The issues that are most important to the Backdrop community will not be the most important issues to the Drupal community.
+When projects' principles diverge, so will the code.
 See our principles for a detailed look at what Backdrop stands for.